3MFConsortium/spec_slice/3MF Slice Extension.md

 Within the core \<object> element, slice data is incorporated in the following ways:

 1. slicestackid Attribute: The slicestackid attribute references a \<slicestack> element either in the current model part or in another model part in the 3MF package (see the slicepath attribute).
 2. slicepath Attribute: If the slice model data is contained in a separate model OPC part from the referencing \<object> element, then slicepath and slicestackid attributes are combined to reference the slice data.
-In this case, for the model part containing the slice data, there MUST exist an OPC relation to the model stream as described in section 2.
+In this case, for the model part containing the referenced slice data, there MUST exist an OPC relation to the model stream as described in section 2.
 3. meshresolution Attribute: Mesh representations are a REQUIRED part of the core 3MF specification, but encoding both a full-resolution mesh and slice data in the same package can generate large packages.
 To alleviate this potential file size problem, there is the option to include lower-resolution meshes in the package as long as consumers are notified that the included meshes are not intended to be used to drive fabrication or detailed visualization use cases.
 The "meshresolution" attribute is used to describe the nature of an \<object> element.
-If the mesh resolution is "lowres", the 3MF document MUST list the slice extension in the requiredextension attribute of the model section (see paragraph 3.4 of the core specification).
+If the mesh resolution is "lowres", the 3MF document MUST list the slice extension in the requiredextension attribute of the model section (see [paragraph 3.4](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#34-model) of the core specification).

 The \<build> element has a single change for slice data: